Packet Dissection

 10011010

-Copying this byte into cyberchef and then converting the binary into a decimal value will reveal the answer to this first question (try it out).
+Copy this byte into CyberChef and then convert the binary into a decimal value will reveal the answer to this first question (try it out).

 image

-To solve the third and fourth questions, follow the specification, which indicates that the source IP address is 4-bytes long, starting at an offset of 12 bytes from the beginning of the packet and that the destination IP address is 4-bytes long, starting at an offset of 16 bytes from the beginning of the packet.
+To find the source and destination IP addresses for questions 3 and 4, follow the reference, which indicates that the source IP address is 4-bytes long, starting at an offset of 12 bytes from the beginning of the packet and that the destination IP address is 4-bytes long, starting at an offset of 16 bytes from the beginning of the packet.

 Offsets